puppetlabs/puppet-docs/source/puppet/4.4/reference/upgrade_major_server.markdown

 We also moved [`puppet.conf`][puppet.conf] to `/etc/puppetlabs/puppet/puppet.conf`, changed a lot of defaults, and removed many settings.
 Compare the new `puppet.conf` to the old one, which is probably at `/etc/puppet/puppet.conf`, and copy over the settings you need to keep.

 If you are installing Puppet Server 4 onto a new node, look at the [list of important settings](./config_important_settings.html#settings-for-puppet-master-servers) for stuff you might want to set now.
-You can also remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting you enabled for the [future parser](/puppet/latest/reference/experiments_future.html).
+You can also remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting you enabled for the [future parser][future].

 ### Reconcile `auth.conf`